kritichauhan29/Basic-Home-Alarm-System/README.md

 - **Armed**: Sensors active; triggers alarm on breach
 - **Report**: Sub-state after multiple failed code attempts

-Users authenticate via a 4-digit PIN to arm or disarm the system.
+Users authenticate via a 4-digit PIN on a 4x4 keypad to arm or disarm the system.
 Visual and audible feedback is provided via an LCD display, buzzer, and LED.

 ### Flowchart